ILLIXR/proclamation/USAGE.md

 to this project do not need to use Proclamation, but they are asked to write a fragment for the changelog describing their change.
 See below for more details.

-- Directory to run proclamation in: repository root
+- Directory to run Proclamation in: repository root
   - Config file: default name (`.proclamation.json`)
 - Location of the per-changelog-section directories: `changes/`